This tutorial will demonstrate how to use the Cloudflare Mindspun app with your existing Mindspun account.

 This tutorial assumes that you have an existing Mindspun site and that you have a domain managed by Cloudflare that you wish to connect to your Mindspun site.

 If you wish to use Mindspun to serve only certain paths of your site - known as proxy embed mode - instead of acting as the origin for your entire site, then you'll also need an existing site.
-This tutorial uses a simple site built with 11ty and deployed using Cloudflare pages but any origin server will do.
+This tutorial uses a simple site built with 11ty and deployed using DigitalOcean App Platform but any origin server will do.

 Any choices that you make when setting up your domain can be changed by returning to the app setup page in the Cloudflare dashboard.